 $_________ (Include the amount being requested from EPA; must not exceed $1,000,000.)

-Location Provide the a) city, b) county, and c) state or reservation, Tribally owned lands, Tribal fee lands, etc., of the community(ies) that you propose to serve.
+Location Provide the a) city, b) county, and c) State or reservation, Tribally owned lands, Tribal fee lands, etc., of the community(ies) that you propose to serve.

 Target Area and Priority Site Information

-Applicants, other than Tribal Nations:

 List the target area discussed in the Narrative.

-If the target area is smaller than a city/town, list the eleven-digit census tract number(s) within the target area.
-(Please see the FY24 FAQs for guidance on how to find the eleven-digit census tract number for a target area.)

-Provide the address of the priority site(s) proposed in the Narrative.
+Provide the address(es) of the priority site(s) proposed in the Narrative.

+(Optional) As a separate one-page attachment, you may include a map to visually depict the target area and/or priority site(s).
+Do not include any additional information or data on the map.
+Maps will not be evaluated and will not count against the 3-page limit.
+Applicants that do not include a map will not be penalized.

 Contacts